-Each year, 50,000 immigrant visas are made available through a Diversity Visa Lottery to people who are natives of countries (typically a person’s country of birth) with low rates of immigration to the United States.
+Each year, 50,000 immigrant visas are made available through a Diversity Visa Lottery to natives of countries (typically a person’s country of birth) with low rates of immigration to the United States.

 When are applications accepted?

-Diversity Visa Lottery entries for the upcoming federal fiscal year can be submitted from October 5, 2022, at noon, Eastern Daylight Time to November 8, 2022, at noon, Eastern Standard Time.
+Diversity Visa Lottery entries for the upcoming federal fiscal year can be submitted from Wednesday, October 4, 2023, at 12:00 noon, Eastern Daylight Time, and concludes on Tuesday, November 7, 2023, at 12:00 noon, Eastern Standard Time.

 Who can apply for a Diversity Visa?

-Natives of the following countries are not eligible to apply for permanent resident status through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, Republic of Korea (South Korea), United Kingdom (except Northern Ireland) and its dependent territories, Venezuela, and Vietnam.
+Natives of the following countries are not eligible to apply for permanent resident status through the Diversity Visa Lottery: Bangladesh, Brazil, Canada, The People’s Republic of China (including mainland and Hong Kong-born), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, Republic of Korea (South Korea), Venezuela, and Vietnam.
 Natives of Macau SAR and Taiwan are eligible.

 A lottery applicant must possess a valid and unexpired passport as well as either a high school diploma or two years of qualifying work experience within the past five years.